-This decision does not mean all social housing providers are bound by the Charter, but it provides a strong foundation to argue that most government-supported social housing providers should be bound by the Charter (s 38) and act accordingly.
-A failure to do so may render them subject to judicial intervention on application by an aggrieved tenant or resident.
+This decision does not mean all social housing providers are bound by the Human Rights Charter, but it provides a strong foundation to argue that most government-supported social housing providers should be bound by the Human Rights Charter (s 38) and act accordingly.
+A failure to do so may render them subject to judicial intervention on application by an aggrieved renter or resident.

 Eviction: Judicial intervention

-In Burgess v Director of Housing VSC 648 (17 December 2014) (‘Burgess case’), the court determined that there are two decisions to be made when a public authority seeks to evict a person.
-Both decisions require proper Something of value, such as money, given by one person to another person as part of a contract. of the Charter rights of the tenant and any other members of the household (e.g. children).
+In the case of Burgess v Director of Housing VSC 648 (17 December 2014) (‘Burgess case’), the court determined that there are two decisions to be made when a public authority seeks to evict a person.
+Both decisions require proper consideration of the Charter rights of the renter and any other members of the household (e.g. children).
 This includes proper consideration of the health and the likely impact of the eviction on the individuals.

 The first decision, which is reviewable by the Supreme Court, is the decision to issue the Notice to Vacate.
-The second decision (once VCAT grants a (1) Having control over property.
-Possession is not the same as ownership.
-For example, a bicycle you have borrowed from a friend is in your possession but you do not own it.
-(2) Having illegal drugs on your person or property. order) is the decision to purchase and allow the A document issued by a court directing an officer to take certain action.
-May be a warrant of apprehension, directing that a person be arrested and brought before a court; a warrant of commitment, directing that a person be arrested and imprisoned; a warrant of distress, directing that a person’s goods be seized to satisfy a debt; or a warrant of seizure and sale of real estate. to be executed against all the occupants of the household.
-In relation to the first decision, the public authority should show proper consideration of the Charter, follow their own policy, and afford procedural fairness and Rules that courts, other dispute settlement bodies and government officials must follow to ensure that decisions are fair to all parties.
-Examples include the requirement that decision-makers act fairly, without bias, and the right of all parties involved in a case to present their side of a dispute.
-See also administrative law. to the people being directly affected by the Notice to Vacate.
-This may include an interview before the Notice to Vacate being served.
+The second decision (once VCAT grants a possession order) is the decision to purchase and allow the warrant to be executed against all the occupants of the household.
+In relation to the first decision, the public authority should show proper consideration of the Human Rights Charter, follow their own policy, and afford procedural fairness and natural justice to the people being directly affected by the Notice to Vacate.
+This may include an interview before the Notice to Vacate is served.
 Parties should record these interviews.

-In the Burgess case, the court determined that once VCAT had made the first decision (to grant a possession order in favour of the landlord), the court could no longer intervene against the decision to issue the Notice to Vacate as being lawful or not.
+In the Burgess case, the court determined that once VCAT had made the first decision (to grant a possession order in favour of the rental provider), the court could no longer intervene against the decision to issue the Notice to Vacate as being lawful or not.

-Decisions should demonstrate the factors that the decision-maker took into account to demonstrate that the relevant Charter rights were properly considered for the parties affected by the eviction.
-Access to such notes and record is critical to judicial intervention.
+Decisions should demonstrate that the decision-maker took into account the relevant Human Rights Charter rights for the parties affected by the eviction.

-If a A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. is concerned about the lawfulness of the decision for the reasons set out in the Burgess case, they should seek legal advice immediately and ensure that all internal appeal avenues have been explored.
+If a party is concerned about the lawfulness of the decision for the reasons set out in the Burgess case, they should seek legal advice immediately and ensure that all internal appeal avenues have been explored.